 The audit committee has met three times in fiscal year 2016.
-The first meeting was at the MTC annual meeting on July 27, 2015 in Spokane, Washington.
-The second meeting, fall meeting, took place in Charleston, South Carolina on December 9, 2015.
-The third meeting, winter meeting, took place in Salt Lake City, Utah on March 3, 2016.
-The next audit committee meeting will be during the MTC's fall meetings in Houston, Texas, December 13 through December 15, 2016.
+The first meeting was at the MTC annual meeting on July 27, 2015, in Spokane, Washington.
+The second meeting, fall meeting, took place in Charleston, South Carolina, on December 9, 2015.
+The third meeting, winter meeting, took place in Salt Lake City, Utah, on March 3, 2016.